luisdiogo2071317/azure-docs.pt-pt/articles/cognitive-services/Speech-Service/batch-transcription.md

                             // we check to see if it was one of the transcriptions we created from this client. if (!createdTranscriptions.Contains(transcription.Id))
                         {
-                            // not creted form here, continue
+                            // not created from here, continue
                             continue;
                         }

                         completed++;

-                        // if the transcription was successfull, check the results if (transcription.Status == "Succeeded")
+                        // if the transcription was successful, check the results if (transcription.Status == "Succeeded")
                         {
                             var resultsUri = transcription.ResultsUrls["channel_0"];